inrae/GenomAsm4pg/README.md

 ### BUSCO

 The first time you run the workflow, if there are multiple samples, the BUSCO lineage might be downladed multiple times.
 This can create a conflict between the jobs using BUSCO and may interrupt some of them.
 In that case, you only need to rerun the workflow once everything is done.

+### HiFi assembly

+If your pipeline fails at the hifiasm step, this may be a result of improper input data being provided.
+Please make sure that there are no 'N' or undefined bases in your genome data.

 ### Snakemake locked directory